Before You Access an Urban Utilities Controlled Worksite

 Undertake QUU WHS Specific Information, Training & Authorisations

-Within Queensland Urban Utilities, there are specific Information, Training & Authorisation requirements that must be understood, and where necessary, contractors must be trained and/or inducted in these procedures prior to commencing work on Queensland Urban Utilities sites.
+Within Urban Utilities, there are specific Information, Training & Authorisation requirements that must be understood, and where necessary, contractors must be trained and/or inducted in these procedures prior to commencing work on Urban Utilities sites.

 Other types of Training & Authorisation Requirements that may be applicable:

-Note: If you are unsure whether these requirements apply to you as a contractor, please speak with your relevant Queensland Urban Utilities contact representative.
-Queensland Urban Utilities Contract/ Project Managers will be able to provide you with further information regarding additional Information, training and authorisation requirements.
+Note: If you are unsure whether these requirements apply to you as a contractor, please speak with your relevant Urban Utilities contact representative.
+Urban Utilities Contract/ Project Managers will be able to provide you with further information regarding additional Information, training and authorisation requirements.